 Kitchari is also considered a “perfect protein” source, meaning it contains the nine essential amino acids that are needed in the body.
 However, Kitchari’s nutrient value goes much farther than protein.
 This hearty meal is a great source of numerous essential vitamins and minerals such as iron, calcium, manganese, phosphorus, potassium, magnesium, folate, copper, zinc and various B vitamins.
 It is a great source of dietary fiber and contains a large amount of anti-aging, cancer-fighting antioxidants.
 Due to the high nutrition content of Kitchari, it is considered a healthy, nourishing, sustainable meal option to eat on a regular basis (I personally eat Kitchari almost everyday!).

 Finally Kitchari possesses an unlimited amount of variations to fit your personal needs.
-Although traditionally Kitchari is created from solely mung dal and basmati rice, many individuals choose to switch up the ingredients for health purposes, doshic needs, seasonal influence or simply taste preferences.
+Although traditionally Kitchari is created from solely mung dal and basmati rice, many individuals choose to switch up the ingredients for health purposes, doshic needs, seasonal influence, or simply taste preferences.
 For example, a Vata-Balancing Kitchari will be beneficial for Vata types, during times of Vata imbalance, or for the fall season.
-Alternatively one may be performing a detox and choose a more typical Cleansing Kitchari recipe.
-Whatever your needs are there is likely a Kitchari recipe for you!
+Alternatively you may be performing a detox and choose a more typical cleansing Kitchari recipe.
+Whatever your needs are, there is likely a Kitchari recipe for you!

 Health Benefits of Kitchari

 - Tri-doshic, meaning it is beneficial for all dosha types (aka Ayurvedic body-types)